quasarstream/python-ffmpeg-video-streaming/README.md

 ```
 **NOTE:** It is very important to protect your key(s) on your website using a token or a session/cookie(****It is highly recommended****).

-**NOTE:** However HLS supports AES encryption, that you can encrypt your streams, it is not a full DRM solution.
-If you want to use a full DRM solution, I recommend to try **[FairPlay Streaming](https://developer.apple.com/streaming/fps/)** solution which then securely exchange keys, and protect playback on devices.
+**NOTE:** However HLS supports AES encryption, which you can encrypt your streams, it is not a full DRM solution.
+If you want to use a full DRM solution, I recommend trying **[FairPlay Streaming](https://developer.apple.com/streaming/fps/)** solution which then securely exchange keys, and protect playback on devices.

 See **[HLS examples](https://github.com/aminyazdanpanah/python-ffmpeg-video-streaming/tree/master/examples/hls)** and **[HLS options](https://ffmpeg.org/ffmpeg-formats.html#hls-2)** for more information.